silviarodrigo/Space_Invaders/README.md

-Space Invaders - Console Version
+**Space Invaders**
-A console-based implementation of the classic arcade game Space Invaders.
-This project was developed as a first-year university programming assignment (TP1), recreating the iconic alien-shooting experience entirely in text mode.
+A console-based implementation of the classic arcade game Space Invaders, recreating the iconic alien-shooting experience entirely in text mode.

-How to play
+**How to play**
 The objective is to defend your ship against waves of descending aliens.
 The rules are straightforward:

 - Control your UCMShip (marked with "^__^") at the bottom of the 9×8 grid